By Jon Benson, author of "Fit Over 40"

 The type of fat consumed, along with the carbohydrate consumed with it, is tainting these studies.
 For example, Indiana University kinesiology researchers recently discovered that physical activity after eating a high-fat meal does two things at once: reverses the damage to your arteries and improves their functioning as (get this) compared to before the meal.

-Professor Janet Wallace and team looked at -year-old subjects.
+Professor Janet Wallace and team looked at eight 25-year-old subjects.
 The first meal was "high-fat" (more on why that's in quotes in a moment.)
 The second meal was low in dietary fat.

 After the high-fat meal, scans of the subjects' brachial artery, which is similar to coronary arteries in structure, revealed, in Wallace's words, "... arteries that looks just like the arteries of a person who had heart disease."
 Clog city.